 Then assign a spending limit to each category.
 You could try breaking this down even further – by meal or recipient of gift, for example.

-It can also be useful to prioritise your list so the most important items are bought before your budget runs out.
-If you have any leftover money, you could save it for Christmas next year.
+It can also be useful to prioritise your list so you buy the most important items before your budget runs out.
+If you have any leftover money, you could save it for Christmas next year, or another savings goal.

 3. Look at ways you can cover the cost

-If you’re not going to be able to cover the cost with remaining pay cheques, you may need to dip into savings or borrow.
+If you’re not going to be able to cover the cost with your existing budget, you may need to revisit your list and look at where you can cut back further.
+Alternatively, you may be able to dip into savings or use credit.

-Dipping into any savings you have will mean you won’t need to borrow money.
+Dipping into any savings you have means you might not need to borrow money.
 You can then set out a plan to rebuild your savings next year.
 But only use your savings if you feel comfortable doing so.
 It’s important to check the terms of your savings account too, as you may lose interest if you access your savings pot early.

 4. Start your shopping early

 Starting your shopping early can give you a better chance of finding all your gifts for the price you’ve budgeted for.
 Leaving things until the last minute could mean you’re stuck scrambling for presents and have to spend more than you’d want to.